 We already explained the basics about HTTP Security Headers in this previous post: it’s now time to put all these words into action and learn how we can implement them within our Internet Information Services (IIS) instance to shield our valuable web sites from most dangerous threats.
-In case you need to do that with an Apache web server, read here.

 The first thing we should do is check our website before making any change, to get a grip of how things currently are.
 Here are some websites that we can use to scan our web site: